 Shakespeare’s great romantic comedies, Love’s Labour’s Lost and Much Ado About Nothing were first paired to great acclaim at the Royal Shakespeare Theatre in 2014.
-Following their run at Chichester Festival Theatre, this innovative doubling will transfer to the Theatre Royal Haymarket for a limited West End season.
+Following their run at Chichester Festival Theatre, this innovative doubling transferred to the Theatre Royal Haymarket for a limited West End season.

 Matching events, characters and themes suggest that these razor-sharp romances belong together.
 In Love’s Labour’s Lost two sparring lovers, Berowne and Rosaline, are separated; at the start of Much Ado About Nothing (or Love’s Labour’s Won), two sparring lovers meet again after a long absence and continue to quarrel, until they are tricked into acknowledging their love.